GalenoTon/GalenoTon/README.md

 • Fullstack Developer currently working as a Freelancer building systems, websites and automation solutions.
 • Strong backend foundation with Node.js, REST APIs and SQL-based data modeling.
 • Experience designing system integrations and automation workflows using n8n and Python.
+• Experience with AWS (Cognito, DynamoDB) and Firebase (Authentication, Firestore) for authentication and data management.
 • Background in Business Intelligence, bringing a data-driven mindset to software development.
-• Experience with AWS (Cognito, DynamoDB) for authentication and data management.
 • Focused on scalable architectures, clean business logic and performance optimization.
 • Currently studying Analysis and Systems Development at Veiga de Almeida University.